cometaj2/huckle/README.rst

     An example CLI that can be used with Huckle is available on hcli.io:
         - https://hcli.io/hcli-webapp/cli/jsonf?command=jsonf (HCLI root)
         - https://hcli.io/hal/#/hcli-webapp/ (HAL Browser navigation)

-huckle create \<cliname>

-    This manually creates a new cliname alias and configuration file.
-Once a CLI is created via huckle, it can be invoked by name directly after restarting the terminal.
-Note that further manual configuration of the URL of the HCLI root is required when using "huckle create".

-    Also note that an existing configuration file is left alone if the command is run multiple times for the same cliname.

 huckle cli \<cliname>